rddalida/dylan-imbue/README.md

    I have generated these on OpenPipe.
 If you want access to the datasets on OpenPipe, message me - I'd have to add you to the project in OpenPipe.
 (Can't add them to the repo - too large!)
 - **tester.py**: Tests accuracy of an OpenPipe model on the RACE dataset.
 To test functionality of the tester, chooses 100 random entries from the testing dataset, checks if model matches with answer.
-- **race/openai_formatter.py**: Formats entries in the RACE dataset as OpenAI chat completion objects, so that the fine-tuner can read them.
+- **race/openai_formatter.py**: Formats entries in the RACE dataset as OpenAI chat completion objects.
+The resulting output file can be dropped directly into OpenPipe as a dataset.

 To run finetuner and tester, set an environment variable `OPENPIPE_API_KEY` with your openpipe key, otherwise it'll ask you for one.